Guilbert12/Kata2023_team_onion/README.md

 Incorporating the ESG strategy into Road Warrior gives it an edge in the Global market.

 ### Goals
-- Achieve clear insight of all your trips and items within a single dashboard view.
+- To be the go-to App for clear insight of all your trips and items within a single dashboard view.
+- To profit from selling insight in travel preferences, based on trips and item analysis.
-- To provide ESG data to external partners to provide additional value aside from the travel analytical data.
+- To profit from selling ESG data to external partners to provide additional value.
-- To use SaaS solutions when it is applicable in the Architecture.
+- Reduce cost by using SaaS solutions when it is applicable in the Architecture.

 ### Opportunities
 - Use and re-use components when applicable in the Architecture.